Emmanuel Sanders

-Emmanuel Niamiah Sanders (born March 17, 1987) is an American former professional football player who was a wide receiver for 12 seasons in the National Football League (NFL).
-He played college football for the SMU Mustangs, and was drafted by the Pittsburgh Steelers in the third round of the 2010 NFL Draft.
+Emmanuel Niamiah Sanders (born March 17, 1987) is an American former professional football wide receiver who played for 12 seasons in the National Football League (NFL).
+He played college football for the SMU Mustangs, and was drafted by the Pittsburgh Steelers in the third round of the 2010 NFL draft.
 Sanders won Super Bowl 50 with the Denver Broncos, and also played for the San Francisco 49ers, New Orleans Saints, and Buffalo Bills.

-High school career
+Early life

 Sanders attended Bellville High School in Bellville, Texas, where he was a four-sport star in football, basketball, baseball, and track.
 In football, in which he was most notable, Sanders was a first-team All-District performer at running back, wide receiver, and safety.
 As a senior, he rushed for 499 yards with six touchdowns, hauled in 24 catches for 414 yards and a score while also throwing for a touchdown.
 On defense, he recorded 49 tackles and three interceptions.
 He was named Team MVP and Tri-County Offensive Player of the Year following his senior season.
 In all, he earned seven All-District honors during his high school career.
 Regarded only as a two-star recruit by both Rivals.com and Scout.com, Sanders chose SMU over scholarship offers from TCU, Kansas, Baylor, and Houston.